renard162/anomaly_stealth_pack/README.md

 This pack is the culmination of three years of dedicated work.
 It includes newly crafted scripts, finely tuned attribute balancing, smarter AI behavior, fixes for bugs in the original game (especially in the main questline), and seamless integration of various add-ons.

-I chose to build on version 1.5.1 because working solo means focusing on what’s achievable.
+I chose to build on version 1.5.1 because working solo means focusing on what's achievable.
 Porting everything to newer versions would be impractical, and 1.5.1 stands out as the most aligned with the core ideas behind the add-ons.

 ### Installation
-Extract the **S.T.A.L.K.E.R.
-Anomaly 1.5.1** game files (this package is incompatible with other versions of the game!) and then extract the package into the same directory as the game, replacing the requested files.
+Extract the [S.T.A.L.K.E.R.
+Anomaly 1.5.1](https://www.moddb.com/mods/stalker-anomaly/news/stalker-anomaly-version-151-release) game files (this package is incompatible with other versions of the game!) and then extract the package into the same directory as the game, replacing the requested files.

 **Optional:** The game audio has been translated into English.
 If you wish to use the original Russian audio, simply delete the file `db\mods\_english_pack.db0`